Microvias

 HDI PCBs

 HDI PCBs leverage microvias to create intricate and compact circuit designs.
 The use of microvias enables designers to achieve higher component density, reduce signal propagation delay, and enhance electrical performance.
-HDI PCBs are particularly prevalent in applications such as smartphones, tablets, wearable devices, and other compact electronic products.
+HDI PCBs are particularly prevalent in applications such as smart-phones, tablets, wearable devices, and other compact electronic products.

 The benefits of using microvias and HDI technology in substrates and PCBs include: